andrevidela/Research-report/Thesis/index.md

 --          └ Head of the list
 ```

-Function bodies are implemented with _clauses_ of the form `*function name* *arguments* = *value*`, everything before the `=` is called _the left hand side_ and everything after is called _the right hand side_.
-Arguments on the left hand side are pattern matched, and for each corresponding match the function return a suitable value.
+Function bodies are implemented with _clauses_ of the form `*function name* *arguments* = *value*`, everything before the `=` is called _the left-hand side_ and everything after is called _the right-hand side_.
+Arguments on the left-hand side are pattern matched, and for each corresponding match the function return a suitable value.

 In this example, we only have two cases, the empty list `[]` and the non-empty list `x :: xs`.
-When we match on a value we may discover that we can access new variables and we give them names (or _bind_ them).
+When we match on a value we may discover that we can access new variables, and we give them names (or _bind_ them).
 In this case the `::` case allows us to bind[^4] the head and the tail of the list to the names `x` and `xs`.
 Depending on whether we are dealing with an empty list or not we return `True` or `False` to indicate if the list is empty.

 Pattern matching is particularly important in Idris because it allows the compiler to better understand how the types flow through our program.
 We are going to see an example of how dependent pattern matching\cite{view_from_the_left} manifests itself when we introduce _type holes_.